 4. Stretch Your Legs

 Hit the miles of bike trails on Cape Cod for spring scenery and a breath of fresh air.
 The Cape Cod Rail Trail follows the path of an old railroad for 25 spectacular miles, starting in Yarmouth and winding through several towns all the way to Wellfleet.
 Several marked detours can be found along the way to beaches, downtown hubs and Nickerson State Park.
 The Shining Sea Bikeway runs the route of the old New Haven and Hartford Railroad, taking cyclists along an 11-mile paved trail from North Falmouth to Woods Hole.
 Along the way, admire salt marshes, seasonal blooms and incredible views of the Atlantic Ocean; when you arrive in Woods Hole, take time to explore the quaint eateries and shops in the charming fishing village.
 For scenic canal views, bike the Cape Cod Canal Trail, which hugs the water and affords great close-ups of ship and boat traffic passing through the waterway.
-Note: If you prefer hiking to biking to get your heart pumping, check out our Favorite Spring Hikes on Cape Cod.
+Note: If you prefer hiking to biking to get your heart pumping, check out our favorite Spring Hikes on Cape Cod.

 5. Art in Bloom

 In spring, Cape Cod is a beautiful canvas.
 From historic Sandwich to the Provincetown artists’ colony, Cape Cod’s towns and villages offer eclectic galleries, artisans' studios, galleries and museums for you to explore.
-Cape Cod ArtWeek will be celebrated May 1-8 in communities across the Cape; cultural events throughout the week will include art exhibits, jewelry making, bird photography, nature walks, open studios, live music and more.
+Cape Cod ArtWeek will be celebrated April 30-May 7 in communities across the Cape; cultural events throughout the week will include art exhibits, jewelry making, bird photography, nature walks, open studios, live music and more.
 And look for the highly anticipated opening of the HyArts Artist Shanties on Hyannis Harbor in late May.
 Artists at the seaside shanties rotate throughout the season, so visit often to discover ever changing artwork and meet the local artists creating it.
 Afterwards, stroll over to Hyannis Main Street for a bite to eat at your choice of over 40 restaurants.

 6. Epic Whale Watches